Aaron-Rash/Main/README.md

-# Main
-Portfolio of work
+This is a portfolio of all the work i have completed throughout the semester!